dustywhite7/Econ8320/SlidesCode/10 - Plotly.md

 Next, we import the graphing objects, which include things like Scatter plots and Histograms, and allow us to construct our visualization.

-We will create a new script for each of our visuals for now.

 ---